misltech/Fitness-Advisor/README.md

  1. Reminder to exercise
  2. When they should exercise + calendar
  3. Maybe some charts to see progress.
+* Should have facebook button big and centered

 Second page

  1. Walking Distance / Steps

 User input this data.
-Would like it to auto update with devices such as fit bit
+Shows in a calendar

 Third page

  1. Healthy eating foods
- 2. Pulls data from internet about healthy eating diets. possibly BigOven recipe api
+ 2. Pulls data from internet about healthy eating foods of the day using BigOven recipe api

+Fourth page

+Edit profile page
+Friends section
 -stackedit.io future reference